-- Draft 1 of Paper #1 is due by 10 AM.
-Post a copy in the "Jekyll/Hyde Draft 1" forum.
+Draft 1 of Paper #1 is due by 10 AM.
+Post a copy in the "Jekyll/Hyde Draft 1" forum by the start of class..
 See Assignments section for paper topic and handouts for instructions on how to post.
-Make sure you copy and paste AND attach the file. - Peer Reviews: review instructions in the Assignments section.
+Make sure you copy and paste AND attach the file.

+- In-class Peer Reviews: review instructions in the Assignments section.
 Read two people's papers and complete a peer review for each.
-Post a copy of the review (both as a copy and paste AND attachment) as a quote to each paper by 11:49 PM.Sign up for required one-on-one conferences.
-See handout for scheduling instructions. - Last day to drop the course.
+Post a copy of the review (both as a copy and paste AND attachment) as a quote to each paper by 11:49 PM. - Sign up for required one-on-one conferences.
+See handout for scheduling instructions. - Last day to drop the course before withdraw period starts.